d-wrede/AWS_CloudDev/exercises/Autoscale_Webserver_fr_chal/stepthrough.md

 | PrivateSubnet1 | 20           | 30              | 10           | 10.0.0.64       | /27   | 255.255.255.224 | 10.0.0.65 - 10.0.0.94  | 10.0.0.95  | 0.0.0.31 |
 | PrivateSubnet2 | 20           | 30              | 10           | 10.0.0.96       | /27   | 255.255.255.224 | 10.0.0.97 - 10.0.0.126 | 10.0.0.127 | 0.0.0.31 |

+## comments

+During the building phase I corrected the approach above, to not launch an instance manually, or hardcoded into the json file, but use the AutoScaling group for that purpose.
+For the DB instances I decided a similar approach for the replicas, while the primary database is set up in the script.